TACC-Cloud/reactors-docsite/src/user_guide/reactor/attributes.rst

 Attributes
 ==========

-Every Reactor has the following attributes, built from either the Reactor's execution environment or by some clever mocking code when run in localized environments:
+Every Reactor has the following attributes, built from either the Reactor's execution environment or by means of some clever mocking code in a local test environment:

 +----------+-----------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------+
 | name     | type                              | contents                                                                                                                                                     | source                                                                                                          |